NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 # Motivation
 [motivation]: #motivation

+Rewrite:
+Nix currently has a somewhat layered interface, but this is a mere implementation detail.
+Users of Nix could easily never know this.

+Old:
 For the past few years, we've accumulated a massive backlog of unstable features in the form of the new command-line interface and flakes.
 There is now a growing desire to stabilize those features, but as of yet no plan on exactly how to do so.
 The tension between that desire and a lack of a clear plan has loomed over our heads for a while; this RFC aims to dispel it by providing a concrete plan, an plan that hopefully will mitigate the lingering controversies and tensions around Flakes.